sudhanshushekhar1982/sudhanshushekhar1982/README.md

 ## 💬 Let's Collaborate! 🚀
 <p align="center">
-  If you have exciting ideas or projects, feel free to reach out to me!
+  If you have exciting ideas or projects, please feel free to reach out to me!
 Let's build something amazing together. 🚀
 </p>